pjanec/dirigent/README.md

 ## Dirigent Overview
 Dirigent is an application life cycle management and diagnostic tool.
 It allows launching a given set of applications in given order on given computers according to a predefined launch plan.
-It runs on .net and Mono platforms, supporting both Windows and Linux operating systems.
+It runs on Windows platform with .net 3.5.

 ![dirigent-agent](dirigent-agent.png)